sylumer/obsidian-templater-converters/.github/readme.md

 This repository is a collection of Templater templates that enable you to carry out text processing tasks on selected text.

+### Examples
+There are many templates in the repository and more will be added over time.
+Here are just a handful to give you an idea of what is available.

+- Convert selected text to title case.
+- Prefix selected lines with a string of characters.
+- Remove lines in the selection containing a string of characters.
+- Sort the selected lines alphabetically or numerically.
+- Remove trailing whitespace characters from lines in the selection.

+Take a look in the [`templates`](https://github.com/sylumer/obsidian-templater-converters/tree/main/templates) folder to see the full list of templates.

 ## Installation